LoubnaEA/ToGitOrNotToGit/data/processed/creatures_QA_checklist_shakespeare.md

 |  |  | [ ] notes |  | |

 ### Usage
-1. **One row per character**.
+1. **One row per character**
-2. Tick `[ ]` each box once the field is verified and complete.
+2. Tick `[ ]` each box once the field is verified and complete
-3. Use **Comments** for missing information or special remarks.
+3. Use **Comments** for missing information or special remarks
-4. Repeat for each Shakespeare character before moving to other authors.
+4. Repeat for each Shakespeare character before moving to other authors

 ### Example Filled